 Today, people come from all over the world to visit this make-believe haven that feels like an Italian village perched over the Mediterranean.
 Stroll along the paths through the well-tended gardens with gazebos and ponds.
 There are also hotels, restaurants, shops and a spa.

-The most important thing to do while you’re there is to take in the charming ambiance and enjoy the stunning views.
+The most important thing to do while you’re there is to take in the charming ambience and enjoy the stunning views.

 Read more | Portmeirion